tong-meow/MSDscript/MSDscript/MSDscript_Documentation.md

 In MSDscript, multiplication are supported and named `MultExpr`.

 To use a `MultExpr`, type left-hand side expression, `*` and then follow the right-hand side expression.
+Note that the `*` requires number values from its subexpressions.
+For example, 	`a * 1` is not valid unless `a`'s value is defined.
 Spaces and parathesis are supported.

 **Example**